Turkey & Syria Earthquake Response Fund

 IMMEDIATE NEEDS

-The earthquake response is still evolving.
-Medical and general evacuations continue to take place, albeit at a slower pace.
-Shelter/tents, thermal clothing, sleeping bags, heat, water, power supply, and baby care kits are still urgently needed.
-The damage to roads and infrastructure has made many areas unliveable; the multiple earthquakes and over 7,000 aftershocks that continue have caused significant damage to the villages and rural areas in addition to urban areas.
+Give2Asia is funding relief and recovery with six highly recognized partners working on the ground in affected communities.
+Immediate needs remain for shelter, tents, thermal clothing, sleeping bags, heat, water, power supply, and baby care kits for the displaced residents.
+The damage to roads and infrastructure has made many areas unlivable.
+The multiple earthquakes and over 7,000 aftershocks that continue have caused significant damage to villages and rural areas in addition to urban areas.

-As partners’ teams on the ground are tasked with recovering the deceased and evaluating structural damage, the relief efforts to meet the hundreds of thousands of displaced residents must continue to be scaled up, especially for the most vulnerable women, children, elderly, persons with disabilities, and persons facing protection issues due to legal status in Türkiye.
+As partners’ teams on the ground continue to recover the deceased and evaluate structural damage, relief efforts must continue to be scaled up, especially for the most vulnerable women, children, elderly, persons with disabilities, and persons facing protection issues due to legal status in Turkey.
+Access to medical care and mental health services for survivors is also crucial.

 CURRENT PROGRAMS & PARTNERS